Chathunka/Drone_Task-Medication_Delivery_System/README.md

 - `DATABASE_URL`: The URL of the MongoDB database.
 - `PORT`: The port number on which the server should run.

+## API Endpoints

+- Please refer to the `API_Document.md` for more details.
+- Moreover, the Postman collection named `Drone Medication Delivery APIs.postman_collection.json` is listed in the project.

 Thank you for using the Drone Medication Delivery System!